trytonlux/titanium-server-config/README.md

 sudo useradd <username>

 # add user to samba group
-sudo usermod -a -G samba tryton
+sudo usermod -a -G samba <username>

 # add user to samba and set their smb password
 sudo smbpasswd -a <username>